harakasj/harakasj.github.io/_posts/2018-10-25-IRA-twitter-data-2.md

 ---
 layout: post
-title: "Some Insight on IRA Twitter Data"
+title: "Some Insight on IRA Twitter Data 2"
-date: 2018-10-24
+date: 2018-10-25
 ---
 As in my previous, I was working on some wordclouds with Twitter's IRA data dump.
 To follow up, I'm just adding some network visualization that I was really interested in doing.
 The below images show a network of Twitter accounts related by retweets - IRA account nodes are listed in green while non-IRA accounts are red.
 It's interesting to see that there are a ton of inactive accounts represented as isolated nodes, whereas others are strongly connected.
 Unfortunately, the images don't really do justice to the size of the network - its much more interesting to me as an interactive visual tool.
 The node size is related to the degree of connectedness - more edges -> bigger node size.